Skip to content

 All Ten, Compared

-The original table is reformatted below as ten side-by-side cards so the comparison reads cleanly on a phone.
-The full Part 1 reviews are above; restaurants 6–10 are covered in Part 2.
+Here are all ten restaurants side by side, so you can compare them on a phone.
+The full Part 1 reviews are above.
+Restaurants 6 to 10 are covered in Part 2.

 Grand Africa Café